djndl1/CSNotes/python/python_IO.md

 The default buffer policy deterimines the buffer size using a heuristic to find the underlying device's block size and falling back on `io.DEFAULT_BUFFER_SIZE`, typically 4096 or 8192 bytes.
 For interactive text files, it uses line buffering. `0` means buffer off. `1` means line buffering.
 Any other positive integer means a fixed size chunk buffer.

 `errors` argument is an optional string that specifies how encoding and decoding errors are to be handled, only in text mode. `newline` determines how to deal with newline characters when reading and writing.
 The default accepts all three newlines as a newline character when reading and writes the system default line separator. `closefd` specifies whether to close the file descriptor when the file is closed.
 The default  `opener` is similar to `os.open`.

+# gzip - support for gzip files

+The data compression is provided by the `zlib` module.

+The `gzip module` provides the `GzipFile` class as well as the `open()`, `compress()` and `decompress()`.

+## `gzip.open()` function

+Open a gzip-compressed file in binary or text mode, returning a file object.

+## class `gzip.GzipFile`

+Simulates most of the methods of `io.BufferedIOBase` interface with the exception of the `truncate()` method.
+The file is always opened in binary mode.
+To open a compressed file in text mode, use `open()`.

+Calling a GzipFile object’s close() method does not close fileobj, since you might wish to append more material after the compressed data.

+# Standard input, standard output, standard error

+`sys.stdin`, `sys.stdout` and `sys.stderr` are file objects and regular text files.

+`stdout` and `stderr` are variables and can be assigned a new value.